CDMcGwire/othnell/src/pages/magic/index.md

 ### [Energeia](magic/energeia)

+A magic which pertains to the manipulation of energy in its various forms.

 ### [Animare](magic/animare)

+A magic which pertains to the manipulation of biological processes.

 ## Supernatural Artes

 Supernatural artes bargain with otherworldly influences to further the user's goals.
 They are consequently both unpredictable and potentially very powerful.

 Supernatural artes are carried out by the mechanations of a powerful patron deity or a host of spirits.
 They are often negotiative in nature.
 A benevolant being, for instance, may require the practicioner to uphold a set of sacred laws and reward their dedication with direct assistance.
 A malevolant being may provide substantial power upfront but leave the cost vague and to be determined at will.

 While the give and take of Supernatural Artes is in some ways similar to the cause and effect of Natural Artes, Supernatural Artes follow symbolic logic.
 The